allendavidsnook/allendavidsnook.github.io/_posts/2020-09-20-stm32cubeide-freertos-include-paths.md

 title: STM32CubeIDE FreeRTOS Include Paths
 ---

 This was odd.
-I&#8217;m noting here so 1) I don&#8217;t forget and 2) in case anyone else runs into this.
+I'm noting here so 1) I don't forget and 2) in case anyone else runs into this.
 My STM32CubeIDE 1.4.0 based project was building fine, I used the STM32CubeMX editor to unlink PC13 from the user button since it was limiting my RTC configuration.